 A systematic review and meta-analysis of comprehensive geriatric assessment (CGA) for hospital inpatients reported improved rates of independence at discharge and decreased institutionalisation and mortality.[9]
 A proportion of the included trials were conducted before reference standard models of frailty were established, but a subgroup analysis reported that results were robust for needs-based services, which would be expected to consist mainly of older people with frailty.

 A common important outcome of CGA is a period of physical rehabilitation.
 Evidence from intervention studies in community and long-term care settings supports the value of physical rehabilitation for improving mobility and physical function for people with frailty.[3]
-[10][11]This suggests that aspects of the frailty phenotype might be modifiable.
+Sarcopenia and malnutrition are recognised as common challenges in those who are frail.[10]
+Ensuring adequate nutrition and tailored exercise are recognised effective interventions.[11]
+These findings suggest that aspects of the frailty phenotype might be modifiable.

 Inappropriate medications, adverse effects and side effects are common in older age.
 Older people with frailty have altered pharmacokinetics[12] so it is especially important that clinicians prescribe judiciously in this group.
 Polypharmacy is a key component of the Edmonton Frail Scale[13] and polypharmacy has been independently associated with frailty, defined using the phenotype model.[14]
 A 2013 international consensus report on frailty extends these arguments and advocates treatment for frailty with exercise, protein-calorie supplementation, vitamin D and reduction of polypharmacy.[15]